A-AbdelMaqsoud/hackbio-cancer-internship/Converted Text.md

-**From Data to Predictions\
+From Data to Predictions
-The Fundamentals of Supervised Learning\ <!--[if !supportLineBreakNewLine]-->\ <!--[endif]-->**
+The Fundamentals of Supervised Learning <!--[if !supportLineBreakNewLine]-->\ <!--[endif]-->

 One of the main methods for creating predictive models in machine learning is supervised learning, which is categorized alongside unsupervised and reinforcement learning.
 With this method, algorithms are trained on labeled datasets, in which every data point has a known correlation with an outcome.
-Through identifying correlations and patterns between the input data and the labels, the algorithm learns to accurately categorize and forecast newly discovered data.
+The algorithm learns to accurately categorise and forecast newly discovered data by identifying correlations and patterns between the input data and the labels.
 This process is similar to a "teacher-student" dynamic in which the algorithm (student) learns from examples provided by the labeled data (teacher).

 Building a model that can correctly predict or classify outcomes based on fresh input data is the main goal of supervised learning.
 Usually, there are two primary tasks associated with this learning method: